aristanetworks/atd-public/topologies/routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/isis_underlay_lab_guide.rst

          You can configure multiple interfaces at once using ranges and separators in EOS.
 For example, **EOS1** interfaces Et2 and 4 require IS-IS configuration, but the commands are the same for all interfaces.
-You can type ``interface Ethernet2,4`` to enter configurations for all three at once.
+You can type ``interface Ethernet2,4`` to enter configurations for both at once.

    #.
 Next, the Loopback0 interface needs to be activated as an IS-IS interface.